-The solvency ratio is presented in Section E.2.3 As of the reporting date, it stands at 268.5% (2021: 219.2%), which is explained by a stronger decrease in the capital requirement SCR than in own funds and expected future profits.
+The solvency ratio is presented in Section E.2.3 as of the reporting date, it stands at 270.9% (2022: 267.6%), which is an immaterial change.

 The remaining Sections E.3 to E.6 do not contain any further explanations other than the fact that FWU Life Austria does not use an internal model and there is no non-compliance with the Minimum Capital Requirement or the Solvency Capital Requirement.